-- 8.-(1) It is an offence for a person to knowingly provide (directly or indirectly) assistance relating to the sale, supply, transfer or export of restricted goods- - (a) to a designated person, or - (b) to any person in Yemen acting on behalf of, or at the direction of, a designated person. - (2) It is an offence for a person to knowingly provide (directly or indirectly) assistance relating to the maintenance, manufacture or use of restricted goods- - (a) to a designated person, or - (b) to any person in Yemen acting on behalf of, or at the direction of, a designated person.
+9.-(1) It is an offence for a person to knowingly provide (directly or indirectly) assistance relating to the sale, supply, transfer or export of restricted goods-

+- (a) to a designated person ("D"), or - (b) to any person acting on behalf of or at the direction of D.

+(2) It is an offence for a person to knowingly provide (directly or indirectly) assistance relating to the maintenance, manufacture or use of restricted goods-

+- (a) to a designated person ("D"), or - (b) to any person acting on behalf of or at the direction of D.